lix-project/lix-website/content/team.md

   they are responsible as an activist, regardless of whatever other affiliations they may have.

 - **Jade** is currently not working on anything else relevant to Lix development.
-- She thus declares that she has **no conflicts of interest** regarding the governance of Lix.
+  She thus declares that she has **no conflicts of interest** regarding the governance of Lix.

 - **Kate Temkin** is the CEO and one-third owner of **Tactile Metrology LLC (TMLLC)**, a company that currently sponsors Lix development.
 TMLLC declares that it has no financial stake in the future of Lix or Nix, no ties to the military-industrial-complex, and a strong commitment to avoiding such ties.
-TMLLC is owned by individuals, and not VC investors.
-Kate accordingly declares she has **no conflicts of interest** regarding governance of Lix.
+TMLLC is owned by individuals, and not VC investors. **Should any decision arise in which TMLLC's interests are relevant,Qyriad will recuse herself from the relevant decision-making**.

+- **Lily** is currently on leave, and will not participate in governance decisions until she returns.

 - **Lunaphied** declare that they have **no conflicts of interest** regarding the governance of Lix.